phac-nml/genomic_address_service/docs/overview.md

 We repeat this process for each threshold, which will use a different distance each time, but use the same hierarchical clustering for each threshold.
 Each threshold will generate a label and we join the labels together with a delimiter (ex: `.`) to create a flat cluster address.

-For example, if our thresholds are `5,3,0`, we start with the first threshold (`5`) and traverse the linkage (the linkage table above) from the root until we find a node where the distance is no more than our threshold.
+For example, if our thresholds are `5,3,0`, we start with the first threshold (`5`) and traverse the linkage matrix (represented as an expanded linkage table above) from the root until we find a node where the distance is no more than our threshold.
 The root is the last element in the linkage (index `6`).

 - Index `6` contains `A,B,C,D` and has a distance of `8`, which is greater than our threshold (`5`), so we cannot create one flat cluster with everything.
 We then look at the two children of this node: index `3` and `5`.
 - Index `3` contains `D` and has a distance of `0` (within its own cluster), which is less than the threshold (`5`), so `D` will become its own flat cluster and we stop traversing this path.